-Help her learn the names of people, animals and things in her world.
+Help her learn the names of people, animals, and things in her world.
 The language she hears now will become her words as she learns to talk.
 As your child gets older, if you let her choose which book to read, she will develop favorites.
-Reading the same book again and again increases vocabulary and attention.
+Reading the same book again and again will increase vocabulary and attention.
 Choosing books now will lead to her wanting to choose books to read by herself later.

 For babies, begin with picture books.